Summary

 To wrap up the lesson, have students use the How Am I Feeling?
 What Am I Thinking? strategy to reflect on their learning.
 Display slide 15 and ask students to recreate the table on the slide on the back of their Skate Park handouts.

-Go to slide 16.
-In the "How Am I Feeling?" column of the table, ask students to draw or write a description of how they feel about the content they’ve explored.
-In the "What Am I Thinking?" column, have students write a sentence that explains what they understand or think about the content they’ve explored.
+Show slide 16.
+In the "How Am I Feeling?" column of the table, ask students to draw or write a description of how they feel about the content they have explored.
+In the "What Am I Thinking?" column, have students write a sentence that explains what they understand or think about the content they have explored.
 This could be a question or a comment about their learning or a description of the experience itself.

 Resources